andresangelini/andresangelini.github.io/_posts/2018-09-13-When-Sass-met-BEM.md

 }
 ```

 If the difference between the **modifiers** and these new **blocks** are still not clear to you, you can look it like this: in the **modifiers** we set all the modifications for the generic types of boards.
-In other words, all the things that any instance of that type of board will have like the background images URLs, their sizes and positioning.
+In other words, all the things that any instance of that type of board will have like the background images URLs, their sizes and position.
 The new **blocks**, namely `bulletin` and `sign`, are used to set very specific properties like the size and psition of each individual instance.

 [BEM]: http://getbem.com/
 [Sass Ampersand]: https://css-tricks.com/the-sass-ampersand/